What to Do Before, During, or After an Earthquake

 - Practice dropping down and taking cover so that it comes naturally to you when an earthquake strikes.

 - Be prepared with an earthquake kit.
 During the aftermath of an earthquake, you could be stuck in one place without food or power for days.
-Whether you make your own kit or buy by a professional kit, an earthquake survival kit will bring security during that time.
-The kit should be comprised of water, food, medications, a first-aid kit, bandages for injuries, a flashlight, batteries, a radio, thermal blankets, and other personal items.
+Whether you make your own kit or buy a professional kit, an earthquake survival kit will bring security during that time.
+The kit should comprise of water, food, medications, a first-aid kit, bandages for injuries, a flashlight, batteries, a radio, thermal blankets, and other personal items.

 - Make sure you have a fire extinguisher in your home, and that you know where it is stored and how to use it.

 - Be sure you know how to turn off the water, gas, and electricity in your home.
 A multi-function tool may be needed.

 - Secure heavy items, such as shelves, bookcases, mirrors, and light fixtures to the wall.
 Anything that could fall over during an earthquake and land on a person is a hazard.
 Do not leave any heavy items on shelves, because they will fall off the shelves during an earthquake.

 - Choose earthquake-safe locations in every room of your house, office, school, or any place that you go to on a regular basis.
 Earthquake safe locations are the places you are going to take cover in when an earthquake strikes.
 This place should be away from windows and any furniture that could fall on you.
 It is best if there is something sturdy you can hold on to.